xavierwongzh/pump-protocol/README.md

 ### ESD Term 6 - 40.015: Simulation Modeling and Analysis

-### An Agent-based modeling simulation for analyzing and optimizing petrol‐station operations.
+### An Agent-based modeling simulation for analyzing and optimizing petrol station operations.

 ## 🔍 Overview